ThKrypt/QualCoder/4-Coding-Text,-Images,-Audio-Video.md

 * h Pressing h will hide and unhide the top section of controls on the screen.
 This provides a bigger area to view the text and to code.

 * a Pressing a when text is selected will open the annotate screen.

+* m Pressing m when in a coded section of text will open the memo coded text screen.

 **Search text**